The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Introduction

 Given \eqref{eq:prob}, we will not necessarily find a solution to this problem, although, our proposed algorithm will tend to a stationary point of $\mathcal{J}$.
 The typical approach to find solutions to problems of this type is to use stochastic gradient descent (SGD) methods.
 This has received a lot of attention in recent years, particularly from the machine learning community as instead of requiring full gradient information to solve \eqref{eq:prob}, one uses a stochastic approximation of gradient using a random sample.
 However we are not necessarily able to proceed in this manner due to being in a Banach space.
 As a result we require a different stochastic method for the problem \eqref{eq:prob}.
 Our proposed method, which we aim to understand, is the stochastic steepest descent method (SSD).
-To the best of our knowledge there has been no formal work which has considered this analyzing the SSD in a Banach space setting.
+To the best of our knowledge there has been no formal work which has considered the SSD in a Banach space setting.
+We do, however, mention \cite{bittar2022stochastic}, who consider a stochastic auxiliary problem in Banach spaces.
+However unlike that work, and further work which is included below in the literature review, our work does not require assumptions such as (i) convexity, (ii) reflexitivity and (iii) separability.
 As a result this formally provides our motivation for this work, aiming to introduce some important elementary results which can be verified numerically.
 Before stating our highlighting result, and other contributions, we provide a brief literature review on relatable work.